+This block supports the scalar expansion of input ports.
+If one of the inputs is a vector and the other is a scalar, the block expands the scalar port to the size of the vector.
 If the block has vector inputs, each vector element is concatenated with the corresponding one.
 Vector inputs must be the same size.

 The tool propagates constants for this block.
-See Constant Propagation, on page 731 for a description.
+See Constant Propagation, on page 913 for a description.